Jedimeister99/CS_490_Group_NotReally/README.md

 How to Run:

--Have the BP4D database on your local machine.
+- Have the BP4D database on your local machine.
 Change the inputDir to fit where you installed the database, leading up to the .*/BP4D/125-wide/COLOR directory
--Change the inputDirFemale and inputDirMale to fit to .*/Lifespan_Code/results/((female_model or male_mode))/test_latest/traversal/
+- Change the inputDirFemale and inputDirMale to fit to .*/Lifespan_Code/results/((female_model or male_mode))/test_latest/traversal/
--Run the noteboook LATS_Image_RunandSlice.
+- Run the noteboook LATS_Image_RunandSlice.
 Choose which cell for male/female you want to run after the lists are sorted.